hans9462/ThirdEye-Digital-Hub/README.md

 Social Media Integration: Easily follow your favorite social media channels through well-placed icons.

-Quick Links and Footer Information: Visitors can quickly find useful information, including contact details, important links, and newsletter sign-up, all from the footer of the page.
+Quick Links and Footer Information: Visitors can quickly find useful information, including contact details, important links, and newsletter sign-ups, all from the footer of the page.

 What is this Project for?
 This website showcases an easy-to-use, flexible layout that adapts to your content needs.
 Whether you're building a personal portfolio, a business website, or any other kind of online presence, this project provides a solid foundation with responsive design and centered content techniques.